Otway Burns: Business

-From the wealth he gained from privateering, Burns became a shipbuilder at Swansboro, North Carolina and made investments in local businesses.
+From the wealth he gained from privateering, Burns became a shipbuilder at Swansboro, North Carolina, and made investments in local businesses.
 In 1818, he built Prometheus at his shipyard in Swansboro near the mouth of the White Oak River (NC Historical Marker #54), the first steamboat in North Carolina, which operated on the Cape Fear River.
 In 1823, he built Warrior in Beaufort, followed by the brig Henry, eight years later.

 During much of the 1820s, he managed a store and taproom on his Beaufort property, and also had a partnership in a Taylor's Creek salt distribution company.
 Burns possessed a number of vessels, such as a schooner, seiner, sailboat and a mullet boat.
 Among other things, he also co-owned brick kilns used by the federal government to build Fort Macon, in the largest public works project in the history of the area, and enslaved 11 people, whose forced labor was used for his businesses and on his 340 acre plantation in Carteret County.

 Political career

-Burns' political career started with his 1821 election to represent Carteret County in the North Carolina House of Commons and his appointment to serve as the commissioner of a local canal connecting Neuse and Newport Rivers.
-He served 11 terms in the legislature — seven in the House of Representatives and four in the Senate — over a course of 14 years.
+Burns's political career started with his 1821 election to represent Carteret County in the North Carolina House of Commons and his appointment to serve as the commissioner of a local canal connecting Neuse and Newport Rivers.
+He served 11 terms in the legislature—seven in the House of Representatives and four in the Senate—over a course of 14 years.